AidenPogue/CoodChat/README.md

 As if it needs to be said, don't use this with someone you wouldn't trust with your wallet.

 ## Building
-Since I'm a stupid new age kid, I don't know what to tell you other than use VS 2019.
+Because I'm a stupid new age kid, I don't know what to tell you other than use VS 2019.

 ## Usage
 This app isn't anything fancy, so it just uses a simple TCP connection.
 The person hosting the server will need to forward a port, or you'll all need something like [LogMeIn Hamachi](https://vpn.net/).